-Furthermore, the bill establishes that all primary elections in South Carolina must be closed, meaning that only voters registered with a specific political party can participate in that party's primary elections.
+Furthermore, the bill establishes that all primary elections in South Carolina will be closed primaries, meaning that only voters registered with a specific political party can participate in that party's primary election.
 This provision is detailed in the new Section 7-13-17, which specifies that only registered Republicans can vote in the Republican primary, only registered Democrats in the Democratic primary, and similarly for other officially recognized political parties.
-The State Election Commission is tasked with developing and implementing the necessary procedures to enforce these changes, including maintaining accurate records of party affiliations.
-The act will take effect upon the Governor's approval.
+The State Election Commission is tasked with developing and implementing the necessary procedures to maintain accurate records of party affiliations and changes.
+The act will take effect upon approval by the Governor.

 Latest Version: 7-5-172, 7-13-17